riyadhalnur/LM35_library_for_Arduino/README.md

-# LM35 Analog Linear Temperature Sensor Library for Arduino
+# LM35 Analog Linear Temperature Sensor Library for Arduino v1.1

 This library for [Arduino](http://www.arduino.cc) allows you to use the LM35 Analog Temperature Sensor to measure the ambient temperature and output it in Celcius and Fahrenheit.
 Normally, this sensor measures temperature in Celcius but the library can also output the temperature readings in Fahrenheit.
-The library also compensates for the 10 mV error in the tempearute readings.
+The library also compensates for the 10 mV error in the temperature readings.
 You can view the datasheet from http://www.ti.com/product/lm35.

 ## Ciruit Diagram
 A basic LM35 circuit setup looks like the image below.
 The pinout is: